 time borrowers to apply for the Stafford Loan.
 Returning students who have borrowed

-previously do not need to complete any additional loan information unless they wish
+previously do not need to complete any additional loan information.
+Students who

 PLUS is a federal loan program designed to assist parents of dependent undergraduate

 students.
 Parents must provide documentation which verifies the dependency status